2,520: Faculty Search Rules

 The hiring cycle, reporting structure, and hierarchical relationships are very different for academic and administrative faculty.
 The traditional search and recruitment process for administrative faculty is grounded in the academic model of shared governance and peer evaluation.
 The responsibilities of positions in administrative departments can be varied, and administrative departments do not have the same shared governance.
 Therefore, the process for recruiting and hiring administrative faculty may be different than for academic faculty.
 The appointing authority for the open administrative faculty position approves the type of search model for the recruitment.

-Traditional Search - This search is characterized by the use of a search committee of peers and constituents.
+Search Committee - This search is characterized by the use of a search committee of peers and constituents.
 The search committee will be selected by the appointing authority.
+This model is typically used for Academic Faculty seraches; however, it is also an option for Administrative Faculty searches.

 Administrative Search - This search is characterized by the hiring manager assuming the responsibility for all aspects of the search.